MidnightOliver/APCompSciAWork/README.md

 # APCompSciAWork
-Work for AP Comp Sci A by Oliver
+Work for AP Comp Sci A by Oliver.
-This work is mainly JAVA work done on GitHUb
+This work is mainly JAVA work done on GitHub.